Mental health and the NDIS

 Psychological disabilities

-Severe mental health conditions can cause psychological disabilities.
-Someone living with a mental illness may withdraw from work, education and social activities as a condition affects thoughts, moods, behaviour and the way people perceive the world around them.
+Severe mental health conditions can cause psychological disability.
+Someone living with a mental illness may withdraw from work, education and social activities when their condition affects thoughts, moods, behaviour and the way people perceive the world around them.
 People with mental illness may require medication or regular psychological assessments to manage their condition.

 Common conditions